1. Where do the clinical affiliations and 12 month internships take place?

 3. Are there waivers available for the minimum GPA and GRE scores if mine are below the minimum?

-Applicants are required to have a 3.25 Prerequisite GPA, 148 GRE Quantitative Reasoning score and 3.5 GRE Analytical Writing score to be eligible for admission.
+Applicants are required to have a 3.25 Prerequisite GPA, 148 GRE Quantitative Reasoning score, 3.5 GRE Analytical Writing score, and a Combined GRE score of 300 to be eligible for admission.
 These requirements cannot be waived.
 We highly recommend applicants have a 3.25 cumulative undergraduate GPA and 152 GRE Verbal Reasoning score to be competitive.
 This is a competitive application process and higher GPA and GRE scores are generally more competitive.

-4. May I contact a current US Army-Baylor Univ DPT student by email with a question?
+4. May I contact a current Army-Baylor Univ DPT student by email with a question?

 In the subject line of an email message type "Prospective Applicant Question: LAST Name, FIRST Name." ---Email the message to: email@example.com Program faculty and administrative staff will try to answer the question or ask a current student to answer the question.